maibrittbergh/statisticalmanual/statisticalintroduction.md

     2: Descriptive Statistics: The Variety of the Dataset</a>
   - <a href="#section-3-low-flow-periods"
     id="toc-section-3-low-flow-periods">Section 3: Low Flow Periods</a>
-  - <a href="#section-3-how-to-fit-a-trend"
+  - <a href="#section-4-how-to-fit-a-trend"
-    id="toc-section-3-how-to-fit-a-trend">Section 3: How to fit a trend?</a>
+    id="toc-section-4-how-to-fit-a-trend">Section 4: How to fit a trend?</a>
-  - <a href="#section-4-the-linear-model"
+  - <a href="#section-5-the-linear-model"
-    id="toc-section-4-the-linear-model">Section 4: The Linear model</a>
+    id="toc-section-5-the-linear-model">Section 5: The Linear model</a>
-  - <a href="#linear-models-in-r-least-squares-or-sens-sloap"
+  - <a href="#section-6-linear-models-in-r-least-squares-or-sens-sloap"
-    id="toc-linear-models-in-r-least-squares-or-sens-sloap">Linear Models in
+    id="toc-section-6-linear-models-in-r-least-squares-or-sens-sloap">Section
-    R: Least Squares or Sen’s Sloap?</a>
+    6: Linear Models in R: Least Squares or Sen’s Sloap?</a>
   - <a href="#sources" id="toc-sources">Sources:</a>

 # Hands on: Statistical Introduction to a low flow analysis

 ## How to follow this Guide

-This guide is supposed to an interactive guide to learn the statistical approach of low flow analysis.
+This guide is supposed to be an interactive learning tutorial for the statistical low-flow analysis.
 The best way to learn how to analyze discharge measurements or other time series yourself is to follow this guide interactively by running the code yourself.
 The entire manual will be accompanied and based on the “R language and environment for statistical computing” \[R Core Team, 2022\].
-It is an open source software and freely accessible (<https://www.r-project.org/about.html>).
+It is an open-source software and freely accessible (<https://www.r-project.org/about.html>).

-The **lfanalyse** R-package was developed in the framework of this project and combines functions to analyze a discharge time series using descriptive statitics, threshold based low flow analysis and by estimating trends.
+The **lfanalyse** R-package was developed in the framework of this project and combines functions to analyze a discharge time series using descriptive statistics, threshold-based low-flow analysis, and by estimating trends.
+It bundles the functions that are used in this tutorial.
 For further information, please visit the package repository and find the description of the package:
 <https://github.com/maibrittbergh/lfanalyse>.

-To follow this guide it will be useful to install and library the
+To follow this guide it will be useful to install and load the packages:
-packages:

 ``` r
 library(devtools)